Quick Links

 The DISC assay was the first of the new-generation functional tumor cell profiling methods to feature the cell death endpoint, upon which nearly all new-generation functional profiling assays subsequently were based.

-Interpretation of DISC assay slides is highly labor-intensive but the assay is widely-regarded among experts in the field to be the gold standard owing to the ability examine directly each cell in order to positively discriminate tumor cells from non-tumor cells and to better characterize drug effects upon the entire tumor cell population.
+Interpretation of DISC assay slides is highly labor-intensive but the assay is widely-regarded among experts in the field to be the gold standard owing to the ability to examine directly each cell in order to positively discriminate tumor cells from non-tumor cells and to better characterize drug effects upon the entire tumor cell population.

 Click here to see a simplified graphic DISC assay methodology flowchart.